karstenw/linguistics/README.md

 Several accumulated linguistics modules ([pattern](https://github.com/clips/pattern), [wn](https://github.com/goodmami/wn), [textblob](https://pypi.org/project/textblob/) & [nltk](https://www.nltk.org/) ) for Nodebox 1 to replace the "en" library.

+These are the installed sources of the libraries.
+I am currently using Python 3.8.12

 ## First Run

-Rename the downloaded folder "linguistics" and place it inside the "Library" folder.
+Rename the downloaded folder "linguistics" and place it inside the Nodebox "Library" folder.

 Before the first run, open and run `download_corpora.py` inside the linguistics folder.
 This downloads the needed corpora to run.
 The data folder `linguistics-data` will be placed in the same folder as the `linguistics` folder.